Vehicle Accidents /

 Auto Accidents in Tacoma: Seeking Fair Compensation

-At Rush, Hannula, Harkins & Kyler PLLC (RHHK), we’ve been representing accident victims in Tacoma, Seattle, Olympia, and throughout Western Washington since 1959.
-Our law firm is built on the belief that injured people deserve strong advocacy, skilled legal representation, and a dogged pursuit of the compensation to which they’re entitled.
+At Rush, Hannula, Harkins & Kyler PLLC (RHHK), we’ve been representing accident victims in Tacoma, Seattle, Olympia, and throughout Western Washington for more than six decades.
+Our firm is built on the belief that injured people deserve strong advocacy, skilled legal representation, and a dogged pursuit of the compensation they’re entitled to.

-If you or a loved one has been injured in a motor vehicle accident, our experienced car accident lawyers can help you navigate the legal process, protect your legal rights, and hold negligent parties accountable.
-We have successfully handled cases involving:
+If you or a loved one has been injured in a car accident, our experienced car accident lawyers can help you navigate the legal process, protect your rights, and hold negligent parties accountable.
+We’ve successfully handled cases involving:

 - Liability disputes and comparative fault